 - All water piping components connected to the water heater that are for space heating applications shall be suitable for use with potable water. - 2.
-Toxic chemicals, such as those used for boiler treatment, must NEVER be introduced into this system. - The water heaters covered in this manual may never be connected to any existing heating system or component(s) previously used with non-potable water heating appliance. - When the system requires water for space heating that exceed safe temperatures at domestic water fixtures a mixing valve must be installed, see Mixing Valves on page 14.
+Toxic chemicals, such as those used for boiler treatment, must NEVER be introduced into this system. - The water heaters covered in this manual may never be connected to any existing heating system or component(s) previously used with non-potable water heating appliance. - 4.
+When the system requires water for space heating that exceed safe temperatures at domestic water fixtures a mixing valve must be installed, see Mixing Valves on page 14. - 5.
+These water heaters cannot by used in space heating applications only.